How to Create an Eye-Catching Invitation to Your Home

 Today, most front doors already make a fashion statement with their unusual shapes and sizes, decorative glass panes, and trim.
 But even if your door is classically simple, you can add to its charm by hanging a seasonal wreath or adding potted plants and flowers positioned at the corners.

-A pair of potted plants framing the colorful front door of this 1-story, 3-bedroom, 2-bath Craftsman-style house plan is another element that enhances its curb appeal (Plan #142-1082).
+A pair of potted plants framing the colorful front door of this 1-story, 3-bedroom, 2-bath Craftsman-style home is another element that enhances its curb appeal (Plan #142-1082).

 The most popular way of adding color to a home is painting the door or front window; or the sides of the garage.
 Some homeowners usually choose something bright – red, orange, yellow, vibrant blue – to have a splash of color against a white, gray, cream, or neutral exterior.
 You can also use materials like natural wood, which has a variety of colors that can highlight that front entryway.

-Left: A red front door with a decorative glass pane brightens the porch of this 1-story, 3-bedroom Country-style home plan (Plan #141-1243).
-Right: The front room and sides of the garage of this 1-story, 3-bedroom Craftsman-style Ranch house plan are painted blue to contrast with the cream tones of the exterior (Plan #142-1064).
+Top: A red front door with a decorative glass pane brightens the porch of this 1-story, 3-bedroom Country-style home (Plan #141-1243).
+Bottom: The front room and sides of the garage of this 1-story, 3-bedroom Craftsman-style Ranch house are painted blue to contrast with the cream tones of the exterior (Plan #142-1064).

-The hues of natural wood provide the pop of color to this striking 2-story, 3-bedroom Bungalow-style home plan.
+The hues of natural wood provide the pop of color to this striking 2-story, 3-bedroom Bungalow-style home.
 The columns supporting the porch and the railing complement the warm brown shades of the window trim and the door (Plan #149-1009).

 For some house plan styles – like Cottages, Country homes, Farmhouses, Colonials, and small homes – window boxes with colorful flowers, plants, and even herbs make sense.
 They add a welcoming feel and warmth to the home plan – not to mention its curb appeal.

-Left: Window boxes with red and yellow flowers dress up the windows of this home.
-Right: Everything you ever wanted in a Farmhouse-style home plan, including a colorful window box outside the second floor window, is here.
+Everything you ever wanted in a Farmhouse-style home, including a colorful window box outside the second floor window, is here.
 This 2-story, 4-bedroom house plan features a well-manicured front lawn, trimmed hedges, potted flowers that frame the entryway, and attractive columns that support the porch (Plan #189-1011).

 Your home should be attractive both during the day and at night.
 Choose lighting fixtures that are functional and eye-catching to enhance the home’s exterior facade.
 Think of adding solar path lights to guide guests to your front door; up-lighting positioned in the landscaping creates dramatic effect; low lights leading to the garage door are also a great idea.